Rafaelmkp/ecomproj/README.md

 * Composer - for depencies management
 * Raintpl - for template building in PHP
 * PHPmailer - PHP library for sending e-mails
-* Slim framework - microframework for web applications in PHP
+* Slim framework - microframework for web applications routes in PHP

 ### Bibliotecas e templates utilizados
 * PHPmailer - PHP library for sending e-mails